Senior Deployment Technician

 TKC Global Solutions

 Karen Shadwick is a senior deployment technician and product support subject matter expert with TKC Global.
-She has been with Akima for seven years.
+She has been with the Akima family of companies for seven years.

 Karen Shadwick was on a full ride to Colorado College in Colorado Springs studying chemistry in the 1990s, when she took up working for the school’s tech support team in her spare time.